abirelmaazouz/Bitcoin-User-Interface-using-LSTM/README.md

 - sklearn
 - joblib

-\nThe source code is divided into multiple sections following the machine learning design pattern :
+The source code is divided into multiple sections following the machine learning design pattern :

 Data Exploration
 Data cleaning,